 Our procurement activities will positively contribute to the Council's local, ethical and sustainability priorities including local economic development, environmental, equality and diversity and other social value objectives.
 The Council's Environmental Strategy 2020-2025 highlights the responsibilities of the Council as a purchaser of goods and services.
-Similarly, our Social Value Framework provides a clear but flexible approach to valuing the delivery of wider social, economic and environmental benefits through our procurement and ongoing contract management.
+With focussed spend our procurement activities can contribute to council meeting its new council target of becoming net zero by 2030.
+Our Social Value Framework provides a clear but flexible approach to valuing the delivery of wider social, economic and environmental benefits through our procurement and ongoing contract management.
+This framework will provide clarity on our expectations of suppliers in relation to their role in providing appropriate skills training and apprenticeships.